 Harriet Cook |

 Harriet graduated from the University of Cambridge in 2013 with a degree in Modern and Medieval Languages.
-In the four years she was there, she specialised in medieval literature, specifically in representations of the body in medieval French narratives of metamorphosis and the ambiguities present in Diego de San Pedro’s Cárcel de amor.
-In her third year she went to Galicia for the first time.
-As an Erasmus student at the University of Santiago de Compostela, she fell in love with Galician literature, language and culture.
-Thanks to the Galician language courses organised by the RAG, the ILG and the USC, she started to learn Galician and use it in her work.
-She did an MA in medieval studies at the USC and is now studying for a PhD at King’s College London, working on the medieval Galician-Portuguese cantigas.
-She is also working for a startup in Cambridge that makes online language courses.
+It was in her third year that she had the opportunity to go to Galicia for the first time.
+As an Erasmus student at the University of Santiago de Compostela, she fell in love with the Galician language, its culture and its literature.
+Thanks to the Galician courses organised by the RAG, the ILG and the USC, she started to learn the language and use it in her work.
+She did an MA in medieval studies at the same university and she’s now writing her thesis on medieval Galician-Portuguese love poems at King’s College London.
+Recently, she was awarded a short fellowship to spend time with the Temporal Communities research group at Freie Universität Berlin.